Echowispp/physics-engine/README.md

-# Collision detector
+# Physics engine

-This is a simple program that detects if two shapes are touching.
+This is a simple program that simulates circles and rectangles moving around.

 Pretty simple to use, just click one of the buttons to select a shape, then click on the canvas (darkish gray area) to place a shape.
-After that, place another shape.
-Then, the program will detect the second shape and check for collisions.
+Also, you can move the circle wityh WASD to see how it reacts or collides with other shapes.

 <a href="https://physics-engine-black.vercel.app/">Demo</a>

-About the week's theme it's fine if this doesn't count I understand it is kind of on the edge of counting as a 'framework'... now that I think about it, this really doesn't fit too well, it could be argued this is a framework for building a physics engine.
-This project was going to be a full-on physics engine before I realised that would've been way too much for me in one week, especially as I had a bunch of school stuff this week.
-Hence the repo name.
-I want to continue this project later at some point though, maybe during a later siege week, maybe after siege, maybe I'll forget to update this

-<h1>Tech stack</h1>

-1. I did a simple framework to build off of later, can be seen in the first commit.
-It includes the doCollisions function (not the collision functions, just the switch that checks which collision function to call) and the basic static HTML/CSS layout
-2. With the framework in place I did some work on figuring out canvases and drawing on them, after doing some research I figured out the arc() method works for making a circle.
-3. After that, I fixed a couple minor bugs and added the current grid layout to the page, along with the rectangle button
-4. The collision functions basically get the rectangle corners and then check for different positions relative to them, do some math and plop out the answers idk how to explain it
+This is a very simple physics sim/engine that does cut a lot of corners, but uhh yeah it simulates basic collisions.
+It doesnt have rotations or anything, gets very laggy at high object counts and doesn't have a whole lot of space for testing (the small space helps keep the performance better, since there ends up being less objects usually)

+Just as a disclaimer, this isn't trying to be anything fancy - the point is to show that a physics engine can be amde with just plain JS and HTML5, and nothing else

 # Credits